shivam-agarwal/shivam-agarwal.github.io/_posts/2015-06-01-Poem-by-my-father.md

 - Poem

 ---
 My elder brother got married last year in the month of January.
 At that time I made a <a href = "http://shivam-hello.appspot.com/" target = "_blank">website </a> for them ( -sorry for the website name my purchased dns expired :P).
-My father wrote a beautiful poem and asked to add it to the site.
+My father recalled a beautiful poem and asked to add it to the site.
 I do not remember how it skipped my mind, but I forgot to do so. ... <!-- more -->
 Today suddenly I realized it, searched my mail for half an hour and volla found it.
 Now I remember why I didn't add to website at that time.
 Reason - it was in Hindi and I didn't knew how to write in any language other than English on web :P .
 Now I do.
-So without further adieu, here is the **_poem by my father for bhaiya and bhabhi :_**
+So without further adieu, here is the **_poem  for bhaiya and bhabhi :_**

 <br /><br />